jaokuean/team08-capstone/README.md

 ## Getting Started
-This project uses Python 3.7.6, Jupyter Notebooks and Python Scripts.
-Upon cloning this repository into your local machine, run the following command to install all relevant packages.
+This project uses Python 3.7.6, Jupyter Notebooks, Python Scripts and other open source pacakges that have to installed for the code to run.
+Upon cloning this repository into your local machine, run the following command to install most of the relevant packages.
 ```bash
 conda create -n newenv python=3.7.6
 conda activate newenv